 \section{Abstract}

 We present the dynamical spin structure factor of the antiferromagnetic spin-$\frac{1}{2}$ $J_1-J_2$ Heisenberg model on a triangular lattice obtained from large-scale matrix-product state simulations.
-The high frustration due to the combination of antiferromagnetic nearest and next-to-nearest neighbour interactions yields a rich phase diagram.
-We resolve the low-energy excitations both in the $120^{\circ}$-ordered phase and in the putative spin liquid phase at $J_2/J_1 = 0.125$.
-In the ordered phase, we observe an avoided decay of the lowest magnon-branch, demonstrating the robustness of this phenomenon in the presence of gapless excitations.
+The high frustration due to the combination of antiferromagnetic nearest- and next-nearest-neighbor interactions yields a rich phase diagram.
+We resolve the low-energy excitations both in the $120^{\circ}$ ordered phase and in the putative spin-liquid phase at $J_2/J_1 = 0.125$.
+In the ordered phase, we observe an avoided decay of the lowest magnon branch, demonstrating the robustness of this phenomenon in the presence of gapless excitations.
 Our findings in the spin-liquid phase chime with the field-theoretical predictions for a gapless Dirac spin liquid, in particular the picture of low-lying monopole excitations at the corners of the Brillouin zone.
 We comment on possible practical difficulties of distinguishing proximate liquid and solid phases based on the dynamical structure factor.

 \paragraph{Introduction} Quantum spin liquids (QSLs)~\cite{Wen2002, Balents2010, Savary2016, Knolle2019} are exotic, entangled phases of matter characterized by a lack of magnetic order at zero temperature and the emergence of fractionalized quasiparticle excitations.
-They have received substantial attention both in theory and experiment, giving rise to various proposals regarding the nature of the candidate QSL phases on frustrated spin systems~\cite{Zhu2015, Hu2015, Iqbal2016, Kaneko2014, Hu2019, Becca2019, Gong2019, Jiang2022, Tang2022, Shen2016, Scheie2021}.
-Using state-of-the-art numerics, we study in this work the paradigmatic antiferromagnetic $J_1$-$J_2$ Heisenberg Hamiltonian on a triangular lattice (TLHAF)
+They have received substantial attention both in theory and experiment, giving rise to various proposals regarding the nature of the candidate QSL phases on frustrated spin systems~\cite{Kitaev2006, Knolle2015, Kitagawa2018, Takagi2019, Sachdev1992, Hastings2000, Ran2007, Iqbal2015, He2017, Liao2017, Fujihala2020, Hu2015, Iqbal2016, Shen2016, Hu2019, Becca2019, Scheie2021, Jiang2022, Tang2022, Xu2023}.
+Using state-of-the-art numerics, we study the paradigmatic antiferromagnetic $J_1$-$J_2$ Heisenberg Hamiltonian on a triangular lattice (TLHAF)

-where $\langle i,j\rangle$ and $\llangle i,j \rrangle$ denote pairs of nearest-neighbour and next-nearest-neighbour sites respectively, thereby aiming to find dynamical fingerprints of the distinct phases that have been proposed theoretically.
+where $\langle i,j\rangle$ and $\llangle i,j \rrangle$ denote pairs of nearest-neighbor and next-nearest-neighbor sites, respectively, thereby aiming to find dynamical fingerprints of the distinct phases that have been proposed theoretically.